mrworf/iceshelf/README.iceshelf-restore.md

 - Initial validation of files using a filelist (`.lst`/`.lst.asc` or legacy `filelist.txt`) if available (will still confirm signatures)
 - Can attempt parity repair using `--repair`
 - Use a key from a file with `--key-file` (key is not written to your keyring)
+- Manifest-only analysis mode with `--analyze` for churn-heavy files and transient folders
 - Multi-archive restore: when a folder contains multiple backups, list them or restore all in order with `--all`
 - Conflict handling when a file already exists at the destination (`--conflict`; default: skip if same content, abort if different)
 - Resumable restore: progress is recorded in `.restore/completed.lst`; re-run to skip already-extracted files (single- and multi-archive)